 - proceed to search in swisscovery

 If you have any questions, please contact your BFH library.

-The Moodle course BFH Literature Research gives BFH students an introduction to researching scientific literature.
+The Moodle course BFH Literature Search gives BFH students an introduction to researching scientific literature.

 - Why Google is not enough

 - From the research question to the search terms